JuliaAI/LearnAPI.jl/docs/src/index.md

 dispatch based on the [kind of target proxy](@ref proxy), a key LearnAPI.jl concept.
 LearnAPI.jl places more emphasis on the notion of target variables and target proxies than on the usual supervised/unsupervised learning dichotomy.
-From this point of view, a supervised algorithm is simply one in which a target variable exists, and happens to appear as an input to training but not to prediction.
+From this point of view, a supervised learner is simply one in which a target variable exists, and happens to appear as an input to training but not to prediction.

 ## Data interfaces